docpad-archive/documentation/community/plugins.html.md

 - [thumbnails](https://github.com/rantecki/docpad-plugin-thumbnails) - Manages thumbnail generation of your image files
 - [umd](http://docpad.org/plugin/umd/) - Wrap specified JavaScript documents in the Universal Module Definition (UMD) allowing them to run in AMD, Require.js, CommonJS/Node.js and Vanilla environments automatically
 - [jsonfragment](https://github.com/field/docpad-plugin-jsonfragment) - Writes each documents content without layout and its meta data into a separate .json file for quick loading via AJAX.
+- [navlinks](https://github.com/lucor/docpad-plugin-navlinks) - Adds the ability to generate a navigation bar for documents with links to the next and previous document of a specified collection.

 ## Deployers